Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 What the Research Shows

-Kjellgren et al. (2001) studied float REST in chronic pain patients and found significant reductions in pain, anxiety, and depression — a pattern that makes sense given that all three are interconnected in fibromyalgia's presentation.
-Importantly, the effects were not limited to the session itself: participants reported improvements that persisted between sessions and appeared to accumulate with regular practice.
+Studied float REST in chronic pain patients and found significant reductions in pain, anxiety, and depression — a pattern that makes sense given that all three are interconnected in fibromyalgia's presentation.
+Effects were not limited to the session itself; participants reported improvements that persisted between sessions and accumulated with regular practice.
+View on PubMed →

 A note on the state of the research